transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 - Open your Kubernetes dashboard and ensure the peer status is `Running`.
 - Open the peer node and ensure the smart contract version does not already exist on the peer and try again with the proper version.
 - If you are still experiencing problems after the node is up, [check your node logs](/docs/services/blockchain/howto?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-node-logs) for errors.
 {: tsResolve}

+## Why is the smart contract that I installed on the peer not listed in the UI?
+{: #ibp-console-build-network-troubleshoot-missing-sc}
+{: troubleshoot}

+A smart contract was installed on a peer but when you click on the **Smart contracts** tab, it is not listed.
+{: tsSymptoms}

+This issue can occur when another user or application installs the smart contract onto the peer and you do not have the peer admin identity in your browser wallet.
+{: tsCauses}

+In order to view the smart contracts installed on a peer, you need to be a peer admin.
+Ensure that the peer admin identity exists in your browser wallet.
+If it does not, you need to import it into your console wallet.
+{: tsResolve}

 ## How can I view my smart contract container logs?